adiack/adiack.github.io/_posts/2024-04-14-Gemini-VLM-In-Your-Shell.md

     - Head over to the Google Cloud Console and create a project if you haven't already.
     - https://aistudio.google.com/app/apikey
     - Enable the "Generative Language API" for your project.
     - Create an API key and make a note of it.
+    - (same procedure applies for ChatGPT API, see https://platform.openai.com/docs/guides/vision

 2. **.bashrc :**
     - Open your terminal and edit your .bashrc file using a text editor: `vi ~/.bashrc`